Connection Health Monitor

 Supported Xencelabs Pen Displays

-Xencelabs Pen Displays are supported in the locally terminated mode, where peripheral data is processed locally at the Anyware Client.
+Xencelabs Pen Displays are supported in the locally terminated mode, where peripheral data is processed locally at the Software Client.
 It is also supported in the bridged mode, where peripheral data is sent to the desktop for processing.

 Wacom